 Absolutely.
 The TB3 has enjoyed something of a cult following among the rockstar time-lapse and DLSR video shooters.
 It’s not just because eMotimo were there during the early years of the time lapse video phenomenon, it’s because they make a very versatile and rock solid product.
 When you factor in the sub $1,000 price point and the awesome tech support, I really don’t see any other contenders.

 Our rating system doesn’t allow for a 4.9 so I’m forced to give the TB3 5 stars.
 I could have given it 4.5 stars but that just wouldn’t be enough.
-If eMotimo can fix my two main gripes of having a better carry case and some form of improvement on the Fotomate mounting plate, the TB3 would be perfect and fully deserving of 5 glorious shining gold stars.
+If eMotimo can fix my two main gripes of having a better carry case and some form of improvement on the Fotomate mounting plate,and fully deserving of 5 glorious shining gold stars.

 Want some time-lapse tips?
 Try these: